SuperOfficeDocs/superoffice-docs/docs/database/getting-started/overview.md

 Because the people working for your customers are often important too, we keep track of them as well.
 We break 3rd normal form (a database design principle) by storing both the `contact_id` and the `person_id` in the appointment to make the database more efficient.

-Also, at some point in the future, we may break the Person-contact relation, allowing consumers to be registered: person records without a corresponding company.
+Also, in the future, we may break the Person-contact relation, allowing consumers to be registered: person records without a corresponding company.

 Whenever a user enters an appointment, it will have a non-zero `associate_id`, an `activeDate`, and one of the other two IDs set (contact, or project).
 The person ID can be zero even if the user has set a contact (selected a company, but no person).